-While planning our Christmas decorations I decided to make some new items.
-I cherish our heirloom decorations, but I wanted something new too, therefore, I decided to DIY the new tree decorations, stockings, blanket ladder, and tree box.
+While planning our Christmas decorations, I decided to make some new items.
+I cherish our heirloom decorations, but I wanted something new too.
+Therefore, I decided to DIY the unique tree decorations, stockings, blanket ladder, and tree box.

-Since all our walls are white we needed something to warm up the decor so I wanted to add wood tones to our Christmas decor in the dining room.
-Hence, the Scandinavian Christmas Trees would be easy using the leftover wood from the blanket ladder and using the same vinyl designs I used on my DIY Christmas ornaments.
+Since all our walls are white, we needed something to warm up the decor, so I wanted to add wood tones to our Christmas decor in the dining room.
+Hence, the Scandinavian Christmas Trees would be accessible using the leftover wood from the blanket ladder and the same vinyl designs I used on my DIY Christmas ornaments.

-Those cute little gingerbread houses we made with the leftover wood (you can see how HERE.)
+Those cute tiny gingerbread houses we made with the leftover wood (you can see how HERE.)

 How to Make Wooden Christmas Trees

 - Sandpaper (100 and 200 grit)

 - Vinyl Decal

 Use your printed pattern and trace out the trees on the wood (this will be your cut line.)

 To establish the correct angle for each tree size, you will need to line up the traced line on the right side of the tree, starting at the top point.
 Then push the miter fence to meet the bottom of the woodblock and secure the wall at the angle.